 Research grants

-The Virginia Center for Civil War Studies and Virginia Tech’s Special Collections and University Archives invite applications for the 2024-25 Virginia Center for Civil War Studies Research Grants.
+The Virginia Center for Civil War Studies and Virginia Tech’s Special Collections and University Archives have announced the recipients of the 2024-25 Virginia Center for Civil War Studies Research Grants.

 Each grant recipient will visit Virginia Tech’s Special Collections and University Archives in order to conduct research on some aspect of the American Civil War era.